 - 1/4 C. of melted butter

-- 3 TBS of date syrup (I enjoy the Date Lady syrup).
+- 3 TBS of date syrup, honey, or maple syrup (I enjoy the Date Lady syrup).
 See notes if you want to use honey or white sugar.

 - 1/2 tsp of salt

 - 1 tsp of baking soda